CtlAltDefeat2/intro-oop/readme.md

 - Avoid heavily nested objects, prefer only one or two levels of inheritance
 - Use the `final` keyword in your classes to indicate that the class should not be subclassed/extended
 - Remember the Golden Rule
+- The names of intefaces should end with `able`

 # Notes
-- Objects can be `null` whereas primitive types cannot.
+- Objects can be `null` whereas primitive types cannot
-- Unified Modeling Language (UML) is a standardized modeling language consisting of an integrated set of diagrams, developed to help system and software developers for specifying, visualizing, constructing, and documenting the artifacts of software systems, as well as for business modeling and other non-software systems.
+- Unified Modeling Language (UML) is a standardized modeling language consisting of an integrated set of diagrams, developed to help system and software developers for specifying, visualizing, constructing, and documenting the artifacts of software systems, as well as for business modeling and other non-software systems
-- A group of objects that work together can be organized into a package.
+- A group of objects that work together can be organized into a package

 # Videos
 - [Java OOPs Concepts (33m)](https://youtu.be/t6bpeBRmozU)